This post may contain affiliate links. Please see my disclosure policy for details.

 Hopetoun House Red Room history

-Like with all the grand houses in Scotland, they have a fascinating history and character, filled with gorgeous historical artefacts, lot’s of nooks and crannies, hidden passages and doors that don’t lead anywhere!
+Like with all the grand houses in Scotland, they have a fascinating history and character, filled with gorgeous historical artifacts, lot’s of nooks and crannies, hidden passages and doors that don’t lead anywhere!

 Hopetoun House was originally built for Charles Hope, the 1st Earl of Hopetoun in 1699-1701.